pagyP/azurefirewall-microhack/Student/00-prereqs.md

 | ---------  |--------------|
 | azureadmin | HackP@ssw0rd |

-### Task 3: Integrate Azure Firewall Solution through Azure Sentinel
+### Task 3: Deploy the workbook for Azure Firewall

+1. Follow step-by-step in the [Monitor logs using Azure Firewall Workbook](https://docs.microsoft.com/en-us/azure/firewall/firewall-workbook/)  to deploy the workbook for Azure firewall in Log Analytics workspace.

 ## Success Criteria

 1. You have a bash shell at your disposal (WSL, Mac, Linux or Azure Cloud Shell)
-1. Running `az --version` shows the version of your Azure CLI
+2. Running `az --version` shows the version of your Azure CLI
-1. Visual Studio Code is installed.
+3. You have the base enviroment deployed by terraform.